A school bus crashed off the road in rural Fermanagh in this morning's icy conditions

-Miracle escape as no children injured when school bus crashes off road during icy conditions in Fermanagh
+Miracle escape for eight children as school bus crashes off road during icy conditions in Fermanagh

 and on Freeview 262 or Freely 565